sreehariX/h5-nextjs-frontend/README.md

 ## License

-TNot yet decided will be soon
+Not yet decided will be soon